Haivision/srt/docs/dev/receiver-buffer.md

    m_iEndOff: set to the first found empty cell since the current position (up to m_iMaxPosOff)
    m_iDropOff:
      - if m_iEndOff == m_iMaxPosOff, set to 0
-     - otherwise search for the first filled cell starting from m_iEndOff
+     - otherwise search for the first filled cell starting from m_iEndOff (up to m_iMaxPosOff)
 ```

 NOTE: